 Check out this wonderful view of the Hanoi skyline as seen from outside the pagoda gates.

-Closer look at the modern and traditional structures around the West Lake.
+A closer look at the modern and traditional structures around the West Lake.

 One of the area’s most striking structures – the Hanoi Club.